learnk8s/learnk8s.io/src/templating/content.md

 _Unfortunately, having several copies of the same file with minor modifications has its challenges._

-**If you update the name of the image or the version, you have to amend all the remaining files.**
+**If you update the name of the image or the version, you have to amend all of the remaining files.**

 ## Using templates with search and replace